Matthew McConaughey: Early life and education

 McConaughey moved to Longview, Texas in 1980 and later attended Longview High School.
 In 1988, he went to Australia thinking he would be attending a high school in Sydney.
 Instead he lived in Warnervale, New South Wales for a year while he went to Gorokan High School (he was a Rotary Youth Exchange student) and worked as an assistant for an attorney and as a bank teller for ANZ.
+During this time in Australia and for the next 10 years he seriously considered becoming a monk.
+A friend of his who was a monk told McConaughey that he was not here to be a monk, that he was meant to be "a communicator" and "a storyteller".

-He attended the University of Texas at Austin (UT-Austin), where he joined the Delta Tau Delta fraternity.
+McConaughey attended the University of Texas at Austin (UT-Austin), where he joined the Delta Tau Delta fraternity.
 He began in the fall of 1989 and graduated in the spring of 1993 with a Bachelor of Science in Radio-Television-Film.
 His original plan changed as he had wanted to attend Southern Methodist University until one of his brothers told him that private-school tuition would have been a burden on the family's finances.
 He had planned to attend law school after graduation from college but discovered he did not have any interest in becoming a lawyer.